Monday May 4, 2020

 The Living Wage is the hourly rate a worker needs to pay for life’s necessities and actively participate in the community.
 It reflects the basic expenses of workers and their families such as food, transportation, housing and childcare.
-It’s calculated independently, each year, by the New Zealand Family Centre Social Policy Unit.
+It’s calculated independently, each year, by the New Zealand Family Centre Social Policy Research Unit.

 Living Wage Movement Aotearoa New Zealand Accreditation Co-ordinator, Felicia Scherrer, congratulated Kiwibank on becoming an accredited Living Wage Employer.